jmasurovsky/Superhero_ML/README.md

 Pandas, Matplotlib, and Seaborn packages will be used to clean, explore, and visualize the data.
 Python will be used to conduct further analysis.

 ### Database Storage
-PostgreSQL will be used as database storage and will integrate with Python and possibly JavaScript for dashboard integration.
+PostgreSQL will be used as database storage and will integrate with Python.

 ### Machine Learning
 Python's ScikitLearn package will be used to perform machine learning methodologies.
 R studio will be used to perform multi-linear regressions.

 ### Dashboard
-JavaScript's D3.js library will be used to create an interactive dashboard.
+Tableau will be used to create an interactive dashboard.

 ## ML Model(s)